Jerry-licious/meme-the-spire/README.md

 **minDeckSize**: The minimum amount of cards that the player must have in their deck.
 If left undefined, this criterion will automatically pass.

 **maxDeckSize**: The maximum amount of cards that the player can have in their deck.
 If left undefined, this criterion will automatically pass.

+**cardsContain**: The player must have cards in their deck with descriptions containing at least one word in this list.
+If left undefined, this criterion will automatically pass.

 If all conditions pass, then the meme will be shown.